-Committed to a strong and diverse civic sector, WCC promotes civic literacy through open public forums.
+Committed to a strong and diverse civic sector, WCC promotes civic literacy through public forums and other events.
 It models the democratic process through courageous dialogue and debate.

-Annual National Speaker Forum offers the greater Cincinnati community an opportunity to hear a nationally known woman speaker.
+Annual National Speaker Forum, usually held in April, offers the greater Cincinnati community an opportunity to hear a nationally known woman speaker.
 Read more…

-Annual Agnes Seasongood Luncheon showcases a local woman leader who is a pioneer in her field.
+Annual Agnes Seasongood Luncheon held in May showcases a local woman leader who is a pioneer in her field.
 Read more…

-City Conversations offer members and friends a monthly opportunity for informal networking and often feature speakers that spark discussion on topics of concern.
+City Conversations, offered occasionally, are gatherings of members and friends for informal networking and feature speakers that spark discussion on topics of concern.

-Feist-Tea is an annual fun event that honors “feisty” members who have contributed greatly to Club efforts.
+Feist-Tea is an annual fun event, held in December, that honors “feisty” members who have contributed greatly to the work of the Club’s as well as the the community.
 Read more…

-Selected Past Programs of Woman’s City Club.
-Check the calendar for upcoming programs, forums and meetings.
+Check the home page and calendar for upcoming programs, forums, and meetings.
 Click here to visit the calendar

 October 10, 2016 Violence: Interventions that Work (Click on name to view video)

-A panel of extremely well-informed folks representing law enforcement, community and a social service agency spoke to us about interventions and methods they use to track and prevent violence: Lieutenant Colonel Maris Herold from University of Cincinnati Police; Captain Lisa Davis from District 1, Cincinnati Police; Ozie Davis from the Avondale Youth Council and Development Corporation; and Fredda McGoff of Lighthouse Youth Services.
+A panel representing law enforcement, community and a social service agency spoke to us about interventions and methods they use to track and prevent violence: Lieutenant Colonel Maris Herold from University of Cincinnati Police; Captain Lisa Davis from District 1, Cincinnati Police; Ozie Davis from the Avondale Youth Council and Development Corporation; and Fredda McGoff of Lighthouse Youth Services.

-March, 2015 — A special video made for showing at the Centennial gala covers the Woman’s City Club from 1915 to 2015.
+March, 2015 — Woman’s City Club: 100 Years of Service.
+A special video made for showing at the Centennial gala covers the Woman’s City Club from 1915 to 2015.

-October 29, 2014 — Discussion session with Judge Nathaniel Jones and Marian Spencer.
-Held in the Geier Room of the Mt.
-Auburn Presbyterian Church.
+October 29, 2014 — Discussion with Judge Nathaniel Jones and Marian Spencer.

-Thursday, September 25, 2015, 7 pm – Cincinnati in Africa – A discussion with Village Life Outreach Project Inc. Founder and Chairman Dr. Christopher Lewis and Dr. Victoria Wulsin, who works in to prevent HIV/AIDS prevention.
-First Unitarian Church.
-Link to SOTENI’s website, use: www.soteni.org.
-Its two-week safari-cum-anthropology trip, “Karibu Kenya,” is described there.
+Thursday, September 25, 2015 – Cincinnati in Africa – A discussion with Village Life Outreach Project Inc. Founder and Chairman Dr. Christopher Lewis and Dr. Victoria Wulsin, who works in to prevent HIV/AIDS prevention.
+See SOTENI for more information about its two-week safari-cum-anthropology trip, “Karibu Kenya.”

-Tuesday August 26, 2015, 7 pm – Forum on Preschool Promise with Greg Landsman, at that time director of Strive Partnership.
-Along with a panel including: Stephanie Byrd and John Pepper.
-First Unitarian Church .
+Tuesday August 26, 2015 – Forum on Preschool Promise with Greg Landsman, Stephanie Byrd, and John Pepper.